If you are using the popular revision control system git you can now store your code in your own gitstorage device.

 Have the convenience of the cloud at your own premises.
 Managing git repositories on gitstorage is as easy as in the cloud without having to give up the administrative control over the server.
 Your or your staff controls what is on your server and who has access, physically and over the network.

 The git repositories are stored in an encrypted file system on the device.
 This makes sure that should the device get stolen, a thief can not read out its content without the password.
 This password is not stored on the device.
-In order to access the repositories, it must be entered after each reboot.
+To access the repositories, it must be entered after each reboot.

 All components used in the server are solid state.
 There are no moving parts which does not only reduce the risk of a hardware failure, it is also quiet, uses less power and generates less heat.
 This makes it possible to use the device inside the office.